Dresovense/orange3-textable/docs/doc/widgets/urls.rst

 ~~~~~~~~~~~~~~

 **URLs** is one the widgets that can be controlled by means of the
-:ref:`Message` widget.
+:doc:`Message <message>` widget.
 Indeed, it can receive in input a message consisting
-of a URL list in JSON format (see :ref:`JSON im-/export format
+of a URL list in JSON format (see :doc:`JSON im-/export format
 <json_format>`, :doc:`URL list <../json_url_list>`), in which case the list
 of URLs specified in this message replaces previously imported sources (if
 any).
 Note that removing the incoming connection from the **Message** instance